kolosy/ArduSailor/README.md

 The platform is built around a simple, two-servo sail boat design, with a winch servo for sail plan control and a rudder servo for steering.
 The circuit layout included is for a modified Arduino Mega 2560, which includes:

-* A 9DOF IMU (an Invensense MPU9150 and a Honeywell HMC 5883L)
+* A 9DOF IMU (an Invensense MPU9250)
 * A break-out for a weather vane (this circuit is also included)
 * A microSD card
 * Two servo breakouts
-* Two power regulators (one to provide 6V for the servos, one to provide 3.3V for the rest)
+* Three power regulators (one to provide 6V for the servos, one to provide 3.3V for the rest and one MPPT solar charger for the LiPo)
 * A GPS chip (Venus 638FPLx)
 * A breakout for a UART-based camera module (currently unused)
 * A battery input (currently running from a 3S LiPo battery pack)